Ibanheiz/Jails/docs/docs/sections/index.md

 ## Apps & Controllers

 Those 2 classes inherits from the same main class, and they have the same methods.
-Controller is a particular case.
-It can be extended with some view methods and strategies to deal with templates.
+The idea is to handle the relationship of **Components** using a Controller and the relationship of

-The idea is to handle the relationship of components using a Controller and the relationship of controllers using the app.
-Apps and Controllers shares a **data** variable which is readable and writable for these classes.
+**Controllers** using the app.
+Apps and Controllers shares a **data** variable which is readable and writable and can be used to persist some data.

 ## The Apps
 App is a main controller, it wraps all the components, views, controllers and is used to start a property of `data` variable, or any other global action.